reynamarie/labreport4/index.md

 ![Image](iengfail.jpg)

 Keys pressed: `bash<space>test.sh<enter>`
-The command bash<space>test.sh<enter> runs the bash script `test.sh`.
+The command `bash<space>test.sh<enter>` runs the `bash` script `test.sh`.
 The effect of this is to compile and run the tests.
 This shows that two tests ran and one of them failed.
 The `<space>` key  is used to separate the different parts of the command line.
 The `<enter>` key is used to run the tests.

 ## Step 7
 ![Image](newpasstest.jpg)

 Keys pressed: `vim<space>ListExamples.java<enter>``<i><k><k><k><k><k><k><l><l><l><l><l><l><l><delete>2` `:wq!<enter>`
-The  `vim<space>ListExamples.java<enter>` command allows us to edit the code in `ListExamples.java` in vim, using just the command line in the terminal.
+The  `vim<space>ListExamples.java<enter>` command allows us to edit the code in `ListExamples.java` in `vim`, using just the command line in the terminal.
 This command fixes the bug in the `merge function` that was given to us in step 6 by changing the code to increment by `index2` instead of by `index1`.
 This effect was having the code increment correctly so that our test pass.
-The effect of `<i>` in vim is so that we are in insert mode and can edit the code.
-The effect of `<k>` in vim allows our cursor to go up one line with each `<k>` key pressed.
-The effect of `<l>` in vim allows our cursor to go right.
+The effect of `<i>` in `vim` is so that we are in insert mode and can edit the code.
+The effect of `<k>` in `vim` allows our cursor to go up one line with each `<k>` key pressed.
+The effect of `<l>` in `vim` allows our cursor to go right.
 Then I used the key `<delete>` and then pressed `2` so that the code correctly incremented.
 Since the bug is fixed, I typed `:wq!` to save the changes we made and quit.

 ## Step 8
 ![Image](logieng6.jpg)